sguox002/leetcode/leetcode-all.md

 - algorithm in array applied in tree.
 - tree is a special graph.
 - binary tree, BST, n-ary tree

+<<-897	Increasing Order Search Tree    		72.5%	Easy
+change tree to a in-order order tree. using reverse inorder traversal. root->right=process(root->right,prev)
+...
+return process(root->left,prev);
+level: 3
+->>

+<<-938	Range Sum of BST    		82.6%	Easy	->>

+<<-951	Flip Equivalent Binary Trees    		65.5%	Medium
+check if you flip left and right and get the other tree. left vs left, right vs right left vs right, right vs left.
+->>

+<<-958	Check Completeness of a Binary Tree    		52.3%	Medium
+- bfs level order traversal.
+If we see a null and still have nodes following, then it is not a complete tree.
+- dfs: find the depth. mark the end, h=mh-1. after end is found, if we see h=mh, then it is not a complete tree.
+->>

+<<-968	Binary Tree Cameras    		38.1%	Hard
+a camera can monitor its adjacent nodes and itself. return the min number of cameras needed to monitor every node.
+idea: greedy approach, we need do postorder traversal and put the camera on the parent node, since it will cover the child and parent and itself define 3 state： 0： not covered, 1, place a camera, 2: covered. child 0x or x0, we need add one at parent, 22, we do not place camera but not monitored.
+12 or 21->monitored.
+->>

+<<-971	Flip Binary Tree To Match Preorder Traversal    		46.1%	Medium
+binary tree with n nodes from 1 to n. you can flip a node's left and right subtree to match the preorder traversal. our goal is to flip the least number of nodes to match them. if we can do it, return the list of nodes flipped. otherwise return [-1]
+preorder: root, left, right.
+first compare root, with A[ind] start from 0, fail then directly return. check left (preorder traversal) if fail, we first check right and then left. check right. very good tree problem.
+->>

 <<-965	Univalued Binary Tree    		67.6%	Easy	->>